JGCRI/xanthos/README.md

 Figure 4: Example of a configuration file

 # Quality control
-This package was intensively tested by cases of different climate forcing on Linux and Windows.
+This model was intensively tested by cases of different climate forcing on Linux and Windows.
 Two example cases were included with the input climate data files, to help the user get familiar with the features and functions of Xanthos:
   A. Case for a historical run, and with options for aggregation, diagnostics, accessible water and time series plots, turned on.
   B. Case for a future run, with the initial channel storage and soil moisture data taken from the ending values of case A, and with basic options.